-This course encourages mental versatility - Students use their new-found programming skills on an independent coding project by solving a real-world problem of their choice.
-Computer Science is a practical subject where learners can apply the knowledge and skills learned in the classroom to real-world problems.
+This course encourages mental versatility - Students use their new-found programming skills on independent coding projects by solving real-world problems.
+Computer Science is a practical subject where learners can apply the knowledge and skills learned in the classroom to the real world.
 It is an intensely creative subject that involves invention and excitement.
-The qualification will value computational thinking, helping learners to develop the skills to solve problems and design systems that do so.
+The qualification will value computational thinking and will help learners to develop the skills to solve problems and design systems that do so.

 Computer Systems: Systems architecture; Memory; Storage; Wired and wireless networks; Network topologies, protocols and layers; Network security; System software and Moral, social, legal, cultural and environmental concerns.
-Computational Thinking,:Algorithms and Programming: Translators and facilities of languages; Algorithms; High- and low-level programming; Computational logic and Data representation.

-Programming Project: Programming techniques; Design; Development; Effectiveness and efficiency; Technical understanding and Testing, evaluation and conclusions.
+Computational Thinking: Algorithms and Programming; Translators and facilities of languages; Algorithms; High- and low-level programming; Computational logic and Data representation.
+Programming in Python: Design; Development; Effectiveness and efficiency; Technical understanding and Testing, evaluation and conclusions.

-The units on Computer Systems and Computational Thinking, Algorithms and Programming are examined.
-The Programming Project is a non-examined assessment.
+The units on Computer Systems and Computational Thinking, Algorithms and Programming are examined in 2x 1 hour 30 exams worth 50% each.